DrewKrehel/link-in-bio/README.md

-# static-html-template
+# Drew Krehel: Link-in-bio website

-Use this template to create static HTML websites and deploy them on Render.
+This repository is used to create a custom list of links to share on social media.